 - Risk of permanent image burn-in and temporary image retention (not covered by warranty)

-- Not as bright as some high-end LED-backlit TVs
+- Not as bright as high-end LED-backlit TVs

 - Noticeable text fringing due to RWBG subpixel layout